Bug report #9523

 - Affected QGIS version changed from master to 2.18.10

 Reopening this bug, because there is a regression in 2.18.10

 Same behavior as stated.
 The macro does not run if enabled after asking the user.

 Tested on Windows 7, 64bit.

-#11 Updated by Andreas Neumann about 3 years ago
+#11 Updated by Andreas Neumann over 3 years ago

 I think a fix for 2.18 would be useful.
 2.18 will be around for at least 2 years until people have all their favourite plugins ported to 3.x - so it makes sense to still provide 2.18 fixes for at least another year.